isomerpages/ogp-isomer/_onboard-to-isomer/Getting started/Before you onboard.md

 Examples include: cpf.gov.sg, iras.gov.sg

-> Note that some services, while not controlled from within IsomerCMS, can be embedded onto an Isomer page such as FormSG forms and CheckFirst checkers.
+> ** Note that some services, while not hosted by IsomerCMS, can be embedded onto an Isomer page such as FormSG forms and CheckFirst checkers.

 ### What are my agency's responsibilities for a website hosted on Isomer?